silnrsi/font-ramsina/documentation/source/faq.md

 Because Ramsina is already quite heavy, it does not come with a Bold weight.
 If you tried to turn on Bold using the application’s UI controls such as a “B” button you will get what is called “fake” Bold.
 This will not look good.
 It would be better to choose a lighter weight, to use underlining, or to choose another font in order to show emphasis.

-### *I notice that this font is missing 0727 SYRIAC LETTER REVERSED PE and the characters from the Syriac Supplement block (0860..086F).
+### *I notice that this font is missing 072D..072F, 074D..074F, and the characters from the Syriac Supplement block (0860..086F).
 Will you add them?*

 This font supports the East Syriac style of writing.

-SYRIAC LETTER REVERSED PE is only used in Christian Palestinian Aramaic which uses a significantly different style of writing Syriac.
-Thus, we chose not to include that character since there are no samples of usage in the East Syriac style.

-It does not appear that Garshuni Malayalam (the characters from the Syriac Supplement block) uses the East Syriac style of writing.
+No examples of those characters are provided in the East Syriac style.

 In addition, we do not plan to add additional support to this font with the exception of minor bug fixes.